Anyone know much about 3d printers?

 Re: Anyone know much about 3d printers?

-NICE!
-Is your next print job a full sized replica of a 996?gnat wrote: ↑Fri Aug 21, 2020 7:22 am I went with the Prusa over significantly cheaper (like 4x cheaper!) options because I have a history with them and they are a consistently good company (both in their products and how they treat their customers).
+gnat wrote: Fri Aug 21, 2020 7:22 am I went with the Prusa over significantly cheaper (like 4x cheaper!) options because I have a history with them and they are a consistently good company (both in their products and how they treat their customers).
 The main thing was that it uses the same slicer software that I use for the FDM printer and, in my opinion, it is far superior to the other options I grabbed and tried playing with.
 Prusa has thought the workflow out really well.
 Even still I've spent the last 4 weeks questioning if I just wasted ~$1200 on a brand name.

 I don't want to disparage the cheaper printers since I haven't seen them in person, but as soon as I started removing stuff from the box I became happy with my choice.
 This is one solidly built unit with the frame parts all being machined aluminum with zero slop.
 Hopefully the printing goes as smoothly as the assembly is.